gerhean/gerhean_hugo_site/content/blog/2022-12-24-manga-review2.md

 +++
-title = "Manga Recommendations: My Crossdressing Senior" description = "Is it weird to fall in love with boy who likes girly things?" date = "2022-12-24" tags = ["manga", "review", "romance"]
+title = "Manga Recommendations: My Crossdressing Senpai" description = "Is it weird to fall in love with boy who likes girly things?" date = "2022-12-24" tags = ["manga", "review", "romance"]